alinex/node-mailman/README.md

 Configuration
 -------------------------------------------------

-The base configuration looks like:
+The base configuration for `/mailman` looks like:

 ``` yaml
 # Configuration for mailman